Barakahبركة

 Prayer times + qibla

-Astronomical times for every city, with multiple calculation methods + a calibrated qibla compass.
-Apple Maps for distance to Mecca.
+Astronomical times for every city, with multiple calculation methods and a calibrated qibla compass.
+Apple Maps for distance to the Kaaba.

 Quran reader